-The best configuration of parameters is selected as the one maximizing the accuracy of the model on the training set.
-Finally, the model is tested on the testing set and the corresponding accuracy is computed.
-In order to get stable results, for each hold-out 75\%-25\% the computational experiments are performed over 50 different combinations of training and testing set, and the results are then averaged.
+The best configuration of parameters was identified as the one maximizing the accuracy on the training set.
+The performance of the model was then evaluated on the testing set and the corresponding accuracy was computed.
+To ensure stability on the results, for each hold-out 75\%-25\% the computational experiments were performed over 50 random combinations of training and testing sets, and the results were finally averaged.